mvrahden/ansible-project-debian-base-setup/README.md

 ```

 After executing this command, you'll be prompted for your **ssh passphrase** and the process beginns.
-For issues with the connection, please consult a online search engine of your choice.
+For issues with Ansible or the connection, please consult an online search engine of your choice.

+## OS Versions tested

+- Raspbian Lite
+  - Stretch | Nov 2019
+  - Buster | Jun 2019

 ## License